kamerynjw/kamerynjw.github.io/teaching/2021/math321.md

 * Class meetings will be conducted over Zoom.
 Access info can be found on the Laulima site or the Discord for the class.

-* Outside of Zoom there are three main ways I will communicate with you: (1) This site, the public site for the class, where I will post homework, announcements, and any lecture notes; (2) a Discord channel, where I will also post announcements, where you can ask questions and discuss things with your classmates; and (3) a Laulima site for the class, which will be used for homework submission and any announcements containing info I don't wish to be publicly available.
+* Outside of Zoom there are two main ways I will communicate with you: (1) This site, the public site for the class, where I will post homework, announcements, and any lecture notes; (2) a Discord channel, where I will also post announcements, where you can ask questions and discuss things with your classmates.
+Assignment submission will be done through Gradescope.

 Course Outline